akxsh-dev/mail-slit/README.md

 #Email Subscription Scanner

-##Project Overview
+Overview
-Email Subscription Scanner is a web application that allows users to easily manage their email subscriptions.
-The app connects to the user’s Gmail account, scans for emails related to subscriptions, and offers the ability to unsubscribe directly from the interface.
-By automating this process, it helps users reduce inbox clutter and manage their subscriptions more effectively.
+The Email Subscription Scanner is a web-based application that helps users efficiently manage their email subscriptions.
+By scanning the user's Gmail inbox, the app identifies subscription emails and provides an easy way to unsubscribe from them or mark them as spam.
+This project utilizes the Gmail API and provides a clean interface for email management.

-##Features
+Features
-Scan for Subscription Emails: Automatically detects subscription or promotional emails in the inbox.
+Scan Gmail for Subscription Emails: The app searches for emails containing "unsubscribe" links or subscription-related keywords.
-Unsubscribe with One Click: Easily unsubscribe from unwanted emails directly from the interface.
+Unsubscribe Functionality: Users can unsubscribe from mailing lists directly within the app.
-OAuth2 Secure Authentication: Securely access Gmail inbox using OAuth2 to read and manage emails.
+Email Categorization: Emails are categorized by sender, giving users a clear view of subscription emails from different sources.
-Email Categorization: Groups emails by sender and displays the number of emails received from each sender.
+Mark as Spam: If unsubscribing is not available, users can mark emails as spam to block future emails from that sender.
-Built Using React and Node.js: Frontend is built with React, and the backend uses Node.js to handle Gmail API requests.
+Google OAuth2 Integration: Securely log in and authorize the app to scan and manage subscription emails using OAuth2.
 Technologies Used
-Frontend: React, HTML, CSS
+Front-end: React.js, HTML, CSS
-Backend: Node.js, Express.js
+Back-end: Node.js, Express.js
 API: Gmail API
-Authentication: OAuth2 (Google Authentication)
+Authentication: OAuth 2.0
 Version Control: Git & GitHub